Seattle Children's Hospital Main Campus

 Seattle Children's Hospital main campus is a 24-acre site in Seattle's Laurelhurst neighborhood.
 It is equipped with the most advanced diagnostic and therapeutic equipment and provides a fertile environment for clinical and health services research.

 The Pediatric Clinical Research Center is located on the seventh floor of the main campus.
-This 5,625-square-foot facility supports an active clinical and translational research program.
+This 5,000-square-foot facility supports an active clinical and translational research program.

 Seattle Children's Research Institute

-In October 2006, Children’s acquired two research buildings totaling nearly 500,000 square feet.
+In October 2006, Seattle Children's acquired two research buildings totaling nearly 500,000 square feet.

-The adjacent buildings are located in downtown Seattle, close to our current research partners, the University of Washington and the Fred Hutchinson Cancer Research Center, and other biotechnology centers.
-The physicians and scientists that staff Seattle Children’s Research Institute are faculty members at the University of Washington.
+Seattle Children's Research Institute includes three adjacent buildings located in downtown Seattle, close to our current research partners – the University of Washington and Fred Hutch – and other biotechnology centers.
+The physicians and scientists that staff Seattle Children's Research Institute are faculty members at the University of Washington.

 Seattle Children's Research Institute at West 8th provides 50,000 square feet of space to support the research institute's clinical and health-services research programs.